Quadrupole dynamics of carbon isotopes and 10Be: Results and discussion

-The theoretical predictions for $Q_p$ and $Q_n$ (columns Thy1) are close to those obtained from the crossing points (columns Thy$_{cr}$).
+The theoretical predictions for $Q_p$ and $Q_n$ by converged ratios are close to those obtained from the crossing points (columns~cr).
 The estimations of $Q_p$ by different methods agree well with the presented experimental results for the 3/2$_1^-$ level in $^{11}$C and 2$_1^+$ level in $^{12}$C, which provides a support for our predictions of $Q_p$ and $Q_n$.